Azure/modern-web-app-pattern-dotnet/prod-deployment.md

     ```shell
     wsl --install
     ```
     Restart the virtual machine to finish setup then reconnect using Bastion.
-Allow the installation to complete and create a WSL user account when prompted.
-To leave the Ubuntu shell that this command opens, type `exit` and press Enter.
+Wait for the installation to complete after restarting and create a WSL user account when prompted.

 1. Install Docker Desktop